C++ Error Handling

 1. No guarantee — leaks, corrupts state.
 Avoid.

-2. Basic guarantee — invariants preserved, no leaks; observable state may change.
+2. Basic — invariants preserved, no leaks; observable state may change.
 Bare minimum.

-3. Strong guarantee — operation either fully succeeds or has no observable effect (transactional).
+3. Strong — fully succeeds or no observable effect (transactional).

-4. Nothrow guarantee — operation cannot throw.
-The strongest; required for destructors, swap, and (where possible) move.
+4. Nothrow — cannot throw.
+Required for dtors, swap, (where possible) move.

-2. RAII for cleanup.
-Destructors run on stack unwinding (see § 5).
+2. RAII for cleanup — dtors fire on stack unwinding (see § 5).

-3. noexcept swap.
-A swap that doesn't throw is the building block of strong-guarantee operations.
+3. noexcept swap — building block of strong-guarantee operations.

 5. RAII for Exception Safety